itsrobli/depreciation-rate-classifier/README.md

 This repo includes anonymised training data.
 It is sourced from the Australian Tax Office [effective life tables](https://www.ato.gov.au/law/view/document?DocID=TXR/TR20184/NAT/ATO/00001) (run the `demo.py` included, and follow the instructions to run an accuracy report).

-I've found that using capex descriptions of a style which is very different from the training data causes the accuracy to deteriorate rapidly.
+I've found that using capex descriptions of a language style which is very different from the training data causes the accuracy to deteriorate rapidly.
+More on this [here](#further-improvements-in-the-works).

 ## Future applications

 The trained model can easily be used programmatically as part of a broader automated system.
+The goal is to have a workflow like:

-E.g. text can be fed directly into the model from the accounting ledger descriptions, classified using the model, then generate the accounting system input entries to capitalise to the correct accounts and fixed asset register.
+1. Arbitrarily structured text can be fed directly into the model from the accounting system transaction descriptions, or other system/process that itemises the costs.
+This flexibility is the key reason for using machine learning vs another method that may be simpler and more reliable (but would require structured text inputs).

+2. The text is classified using the machine learning model.

+3. The classification is combined with the original accounting system transaction data to generate the accounting/ERP system input entries which would then process it and run the tax depreciation module.

 ## Further improvements in the works...

-The training dataset has high reliability of having the correct classification, however, the text descriptions are of a single style.
+The training dataset has high reliability of having the correct classification, however, the text descriptions are of a single language style.
 By training the model with real world text descriptions (different styles of language) and offering feedback and corrections, the model's accuracy may be improved.

-Another thing to point out is that the model appears to bias towards classifications where there is more training data of that depreciation category.
+Another thing to point out is that the model appears to bias towards classifications where there is more training data of a certain category.
 However, this is not necessarily a weakness.
-If the training data set is reflective of a business's actual depreciation register, the natural distribution of assets/capex purchased would be reflected in the predictions (e.g. not many of us need 1,000s of air conditioners for every 1 chair).
+If the training data set is reflective of a business's actual depreciation register, the natural distribution of assets/capex purchased would be reflected in the predictions (e.g. it wouldn't be normal to have 1,000s of air conditioners for every 1 chair).

-These issues can be seen in the accuracy results when using K-Fold Cross Validation vs testing the data against itself.
+These issues can be seen in the accuracy reports when using K-Fold Cross Validation (validation data is not used for training) vs testing the data against itself (validation data is all the same as training data).

-I've found that creating new training data (different style, new descriptions) results in higher prediction accuracies.
-These weaknesses may be overcome by using a testing environemnt where a user can manually flag and correct wrong predictions so the training data can be further refined.
+I've found that using new training data (different language style, different descriptions) results in higher prediction accuracies.

 ### Next iteration

-My next experiment with this is to generate additional training data by finding synonym combinations for the existing training data.
-This should overcome some of the text style issues
+My next experiment with this is to generate additional training data by finding synonym combinations and alternative expressions for the existing training data.
+This should overcome some of the language style issues.
+E.g. 'stamp duty' vs 'duty' vs 'duties' vs 'stamp' vs 'SD' vs 'stmp dty'.

+Also, crowd-sourced training data can be gathered to further refine the model for real world text description.
+By making available a testing environemnt where a user can feed in their live examples from their existing, manual process, the user can manually flag and correct wrong predictions.
+This feedback data can be combined with the other training data for further refinement of the model.

+Ultimately, a lot of experimentation is required to see what works to achieve the [goal](#goal).

 ## Some machine learning details